 Xiaoyan Zhu, PhD

-Epigenomics and 3D genome organization in the context of human diseases
+Genomics, epigenomics, and 3D genome organization of human diseases

 Genetics and epigenetics of complex traits including risks for common diseases and drug response